kylemanna/cleanhawk250/README.md

 #### Electrical Tape

 Electrical tape is a critical requirement to insulate parts mounted on the PCB (i.e. KISS ESCs) to prevent wearing through the solder mask.
 I stick to [3M Super33](http://amzn.com/B00004WCCL).
+I recommend sticking some to the part of the PDB immediately below any mounted components such as ESCs.

 #### Cable Ties

-Who doesn't have these?
 Strap down wires or ESCs to secure them.
+Things will vibrate or rattle and eventually fail unless secured.

 ## Quick Start Guide

 ### Step 1 — Install Battery Wires

 Battery wires up to 12 AWG are installed to the large through hole pads in the center of the board.
-Due to the massive copper area surrounding the pads to transfer large amounts of current to the ESCs, **a large amount of heat is necessary to heat this area**.  *Turn the soldering iron up, feed solder to help transfer heat, and be patient.*
+Due to the massive copper area surrounding the pads to transfer large amounts of current to the ESCs, **a large amount of heat is necessary to solder to this pad**.  *Turn the soldering iron temperature up, feed solder to help transfer heat from the tip to the pad, and be patient.*

 ### Step 2 — Install Pin Headers

 The `P9` header is critical for flight and should be installed first.
-All other headers are optional and pilots should refer to the [pin headers documentation](PinHeaders.md) for more details.
+All other headers are *optiona*l and pilots should refer to the [pin headers documentation](PinHeaders.md) for more details.

 Verify that the Dupont cables or servo extensions are available to connect `P9` to the flight controller.